Senthil-Achievements/faculty-mark-register/README.md

 ## 📖 About

 Faculty Marks Manager is a powerful, cross-platform application designed to help teachers and faculty members efficiently manage student marks, assessments, and performance tracking.
 Built with Flutter, it offers a seamless experience across mobile and desktop platforms with offline-first architecture.
+"IF .EXE FILE WON'T RUN ON YOUR PC , DOWNLOAD AND EXTRACT THE ZIP AND LAUNCH THE "faculty_marks_app.EXE FILE TO RUN THAT!
 ### ✨ Key Features

 - 📚 **Subject Management** - Organize students by subjects